Create a Token Handler

 The token handler is a Backend for Frontend (BFF) that can be used with any OAuth authorization server.
 Your SPA integrates with token handler endpoints using lightweight Ajax requests.

-In this tutorial we explain the main integration steps.
-If you are new to the token handler pattern, you may also want to run the SPA and Token Handler Code Example on your computer to get a feel for how the end-to-end solution works.
+If you are new to the token handler pattern, start with the Getting Started Tutorials to gain a high level understanding.
+You may also want to run the SPA and Token Handler Code Example on your computer to see a working solution in action.
+This tutorial takes a detailed look at the configuration steps.

 Design Token Handler URLs